graspnet/anygrasp_sdk/README.md

 ## License Registration

 Due to the ip issue, currently we can only release the SDK library file of AnyGrasp in a licensed manner.
-Please get the feature id of your machine and fill in the [chart]() to apply for the license.
+Please get the feature id of your machine and fill in the [form](https://forms.gle/XVV3Eip8njTYJEBo6) to apply for the license.
 See [license_registration/README.md](license_registration/README.md) for details.

 ## Demo Code